 Regardless of the pain, the difficulties and the problems you’re dealing with today, the only way to solve it is to paint a picture of how you’d like your life to look.

-And then with that colorful painting, you start planning and mapping out what steps you’ve got to take to recovery.
+And then with that colourful painting, you start planning and mapping out what steps you’ve got to take to recovery.

-As well as to making your goals come to fruition.
+As well as to make your goals come to fruition.

 - Getting over a traumatic loss.